 A: One concern we’re hearing is the struggle of explaining COVID-19 to the person living with dementia.
 Their person wants to go out and do things, but it’s hard for them to understand all the complexities of the situation.
 What’s happening is they are having to repeat these answers over and over again.
 And because care partners also miss the outside world, it can be triggering and is the hardest thing to have to keep discussing it.
 Our team has been able to provide care partners with helpful language to use to try to get their person to understand, but we recognize how difficult this is.

 Another concern is that in reality – from the outside looking in – things haven’t changed that much as care partners have always felt these emotions of feeling isolated and lonely.
 They have already been managing these things on a daily basis, so the presence of this disease just enhances these emotions.
-Plus, now there are the daily difficulties of figuring out how they are getting groceries, having to now conduct virtual visits with doctors and navigate technology.
+Plus, now there are the daily difficulties of figuring out how to maneuver through the world for basic tasks and allowed activities, having to now conduct more virtual than in-person visits and navigate technology.

 Q: How has the separation from their person for those in a care facility affected their mental health?